Tuesday, March 4, 2008

 Add the dry ingredients to the butter-egg mixture alternately with the sour cream.

-Stir in the chopped hazelnuts.
+Stir in the chopped hazelnuts and chocolate.

 Pour the batter in the prepared pan(s) and bake 35 mins (25 mins if using two pans) or till a toothpick inserted in the centre of the cake comes out clean.